A 10-Part, One-Year Marketing-Training Curriculum

 Studies show that young lawyers value quality professional-development training, that is, training programs can reduce costly turnover.

 I always suggest starting with a (1) Niche/Industry Marketing program, which helps them find a specialty area that they can work to dominate over time.

 Seeking to become the market leader in a small and specialized industry or practice area is a significantly more efficient and effective approach than marketing a general category like “commercial litigation,” “M&A,” or “real estate.”

 Generic areas like that bury them in the middle of the pack as just one more smart but non-differentiated lawyer.
 (I wouldn’t want to be known as a generalist when the next recession hits―they’re too easy to fire now and replace later when business picks back up.)
 I’d want to offer some sort of specialized skill or industry expertise that would be hard for the firm to replace.

 Once they have a narrow focus that helps them stand out, I’d suggest (2) Developing an Individual Marketing Plan, which directly supports that effort and identifies the group or organization they can get active in.
 This also determines the specific steps they need to take to help them attain market leadership.

 Next, (5) LinkedIn for Lawyers teaches them how to write a compelling LinkedIn profile that tells their story persuasively to prospects who are looking for more information about them, using all the right search engine keywords.
-Most interested prospects are going to read their LinkedIn profiles at some point, it might as well be a great one.
+Most hot prospects will read a lawyer’s LinkedIn profile before deciding whether to call, so it should be a great one.

 It’s also helpful to teach them about (8) Cross-selling, particularly how to use the phone calls and emails they’re regularly having with clients to find new business opportunities.
-This also covers how to turn their peers at firm clients they’re working with into their own clients when that client quits and moves to another company.
+This also covers how to turn the firm clients they’re working with into their own clients when that client quits and moves to another company.

 Contact Ross directly at firstname.lastname@example.org, or 1.847.921.7677!